The Maritime Disaster That Inspired Sailors for Hope

 - And most important we learned how much good there is in the world.

-Sailors For Hope will continue to focus its efforts where natural disasters have occurred in maritime environments causing severe destruction and loss of life.
+Sailors For Hope will continue to focus its efforts where natural disasters have occurred in maritime environments causing severe destruction, economic hardship and loss of life.

 Learn more about: